dbl-works/terraform/certificate/README.md

 :warning: This module MUST be created before other modules that depend on it.
 Take the validation information from the output, then perform the validation with your provider (e.g. on Cloudflare).
-Some resources depend on the certificate being created **and** validated, for example Listerns for Load Balancers.
+Some resources depend on the certificate being created **and** validated, for example Listeners for Load Balancers.
 Thus, creating those will fail if the certificate has not been validated (manually) in a previous step.